kenharsch/ourvapes/README.md

 rake sunspot:solr:stop
 ```

-Sometimes, after testing or seeding the indices become broken, not always though - I will
+Sometimes, after testing or seeding, the indices become broken, not always though - I will
 investigate more on this ASAP. **Having Solr running** this can always be repaired by
 ```
 rake sunspot:solr:reindex